St Anthony's Lighthouse: History

 After the closure of the lighthouse at St Agnes, Isles of Scilly in 1911, St Anthony's was (along with Cromer) one of the only major Trinity House lights still using reflectors rather than Fresnel lenses.
 At that time it still used the same arrangement of eight lamps, providing a flash every twenty seconds.
 In 1912–13, however, work was underway for the 'improvement of [the] high and abolition of [the] low light': and by 1920, the light source had been changed to pressure vapour and a large (first-order) fixed Fresnel optic had been introduced (along with a clockwork occulting mechanism, which eclipsed the light for three seconds in every twenty).
 The size of the lens meant that the height of the lantern had to be increased.
 As part of these improvements the subsidiary light was discontinued, being replaced by the addition of a red sector to the main lamp.

-An electric light was introduced when electricity was connected to the lighthouse in 1954.
+Electric light was introduced (in the form of a 24kW filament lamp) when electricity was connected to the lighthouse in 1954.
 At the same time an experimental electric fog signal was introduced, sounding from 35 Tannoy emitters (subsequently Trinity House installed fog signals of this type at a dozen or so other lighthouses).
 The fog bell, which hung from the gallery at the front of the tower, was therefore decommissioned; it was donated to the nearby Penwerris church, but after many years of sitting on the church front lawn, was taken away to be melted down.

 Today the light is automated, flashing every 15 seconds, with a red sector for The Manacles.
 The fog horn blasts once every 30 seconds.
 In 2022 the range of the light was reduced from 22 nautical miles to 12 (and the red sector light from 20 nmi to 9).

-St. Anthony's lighthouse was featured in the intro of the UK version of Jim Henson's Fraggle Rock, as "The Fraggle Rock Lighthouse".
+St. Anthony's lighthouse was featured in the intro of the UK version of Jim Henson's Fraggle Rock, as "Fraggle Rock Lighthouse".
 Nearby St. Mawes is also featured in some scenes from the programme.
+It also featured in one of episode of Ragdoll Productions' preschool series; Tots TV.